 Members receive a 20% discount on items purchased through the Society's Gift Shop, found here: www.supremecourtgifts.org.

-Your Society created some history of its own when, in October 2016, we established the John Marshall Circle; a membership level open only to active members of the Society.
+In October 2016, The Society established the John Marshall Circle; a membership level open only to active members of the Society.
 Initial registration proved to be outstanding and we would like to once again offer this unique invitation.

 This limited membership allows benefits such as one ticket and priority seating at the Society’s Annual Lecture and Dinner; two tickets to each of the Society’s Educational Programs; annual membership in the Society; recognition in the Society’s publications; and a very special gift of our Constitution Box.
 The limited edition Constitution Box features text from Article 1 of the U.S. Constitution and the interior is fitted with velvet fabric and trim that were part of the draperies that formerly adorned the Courtroom.